How to Choose the Perfect Adult Coloring Book for Stress Relief: A Mindful Guide

 Weight and texture

-Standard printer paper (around 70 gsm) bleeds when you use markers or water‑based paints.
-Look for paper that’s at least 120 gsm, preferably with a slight tooth (a textured feel) if you enjoy blending with colored pencils.
-A good rule of thumb: flip a page, press a fingertip—if it feels sturdy, you’re likely safe from bleed‑through.
+Standard printer paper (≈70 gsm) bleeds with markers or water‑based paints.
+Look for paper at least 120 gsm, preferably with a slight tooth if you enjoy blending with colored pencils.
+A quick test: flip a page, press a fingertip—if it feels sturdy, you’re likely safe from bleed‑through.

 Perforation

-If you love displaying finished pages, perforated edges make it easy to tear out a masterpiece without ruining the next spread.
+If you love displaying finished pages, perforated edges let you tear out a masterpiece without ruining the next spread.
 I keep a small frame on my desk for the “best‑of‑the‑week” pieces; it’s a visual reminder that my coloring practice is a tangible form of self‑respect.

 4. Consider the Added Extras